tytydraco/yessleep/out/Method_Acting.md

-“I’ve found it,” the voice ranted with glee, “the voice, the movement.
+“I’ve found it,” theyranted with glee, “the voice, the movement.
 Thank you, Thank you for showing me.
 At last, It's all coming together.”
-I now stood right above the trapdoor.
+I was now standing right above the trapdoor.
 There was a big gold star hastily nailed into the wood.